 New Berlinville is a very small town located in the state of Pennsylvania.
 With a population of 1,382 people and just one neighborhood, New Berlinville is the 748th largest community in Pennsylvania.
-Much of the housing stock in New Berlinville was built prior to World War II, making it one of the older and more historic towns in the country.
+New Berlinville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 New Berlinville is a decidedly white-collar town, with fully 85.40% of the workforce employed in white-collar jobs, well above the national average.
 Overall, New Berlinville is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in New Berlinville who work in healthcare (16.00%), office and administrative support (15.10%), and management occupations (13.00%).